David Pitt-Watson

 David Pitt-Watson is a Scottish business and social entrepreneur and author.
-He is a Fellow at Cambridge Judge Business School, and has been active in various initiatives to promote responsible investment including co-chairing the United Nations Environment Programme Finance Initiative, and leading the Royal Society of Arts Tomorrow's Investor Project.
-He is an independent non-executive at KPMG and an advisor to Aviva Investors, Sarasin & Partners LLP and Ownership Capital.
+He is a Fellow at Cambridge Judge Business School, and has been active in various initiatives to promote responsible investment including co-chairing the United Nations Environment Programme Finance Initiative.
+He chairs the CDC Forum, a community interest company, nurtured by the Royal Society of Arts.

 Personal life

 Early life

 Born in 1956 in Aberdeen, Scotland, he is the son of Ian Pitt-Watson and Helen Pitt-Watson.
 He has two sisters, Margaret and Rosemary.
 His grandfather was James Pitt-Watson, Moderator of the General Assembly of the Church of Scotland 1953/4.

 Education

 Pitt-Watson was educated at Bearsden Academy and Aberdeen Grammar School and then at Queen's College, Oxford where he studied Politics, Philosophy and Economics.
 He went on to win a scholarship from the Rotary Foundation to Stanford University Graduate School of Business, where he graduated with an MA and MBA in 1980.